Tour de France Fast Facts

 1910 - First time the race goes through the Pyrenees.

-1989 - Greg Lemond defeats Laurent Fignon by 8 seconds, the smallest margin of victory so far.
+1989 - Greg Lemond defeats Laurent Fignon by eight seconds, the smallest margin of victory in the race's history.

 1999-2005 - Lance Armstrong wins seven times in a row.